Lokhillo/Sleep-Tracker/README.md

 2. Callbacks does not support direct exception handling.
 They require additional parameter like result, that determines whether the operation was successful or failure.

 Coroutines are efficient way to handle long-running tasks.
-It helps to convert callback-based code to sequential code and support exception handling.
+It helps to convert callback-based code to sequential code and support direct exception handling.
 Coroutines have following features:

 1. **Asynchronous** - The coroutine runs independently from the main execution of program.